bathtime/amoled/README.md

 - The main overview search bar appears to use white text.
 I've not yet figured out how to change this.
 The workaround is to use a text shadow to wash it out a little and make it more closer to the foreground colour.
 - The program gnome-disks for some reason uses a strange configuration of colours which results in the program looking washed out at times.
 I'm going to look into this.
 - Highlighted buttons will sometimes not unhighlight.
 I'm not sure if this is due to my gtk.css configuration, gnome's gtk, wayland, or phosh.
+- Firefox can incorperate the colours of the theme but will not allow for certain dark shades.
+A black background will result in a dark greyish colour instead.
+There is a way to fix this, I believe, but it involves some sort of trick using transparency and solild colours to fool firefox or just simply using a colour light enough for firefox to accept.
+- This theme was created mainly using a touch device.
+It should work with a keyboard, but some items may not draw a dotted outline when using the <TAB> button to focus.
+I'm fixing this, but it's taking time.